 The social work degree completion program is designed for working people who already have an associate's degree.
-A bachelor's degree can be completed in 20 months with classes held on Saturdays, in 10 eight-week sessions, beginning in August 2012.
+A bachelor's degree can be completed in 20 months with classes held on Saturdays, in 10 eight-week sessions.
 Students will join a cohort and remain in that group throughout the program.
 All classes are held at Greenfield Community College.
 This degree program prepares students to take the state social work licensing exam at the L.S.W. level.
 In addition, graduates are eligible for advanced standing in many social work graduate programs.

 The Occupational Outlook Handbook, 2012-2013 Edition published by the U.S. Department of Labor, documents that between 2010 and 2020 the employment of child, family, school and gerontological social workers is expected to grow by 20 percent with employment opportunities available in both public and private social service agencies.